GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/S1E7-Wrap-up: Time to relax.md

 2. Be explicit about learning goals, learning objectives and expectations (P3, P5, P6).
 Goals challenging but attainable.

 3. Scaffold complex tasks (P2-P7).
-Teach and test at the right level, think about your audience
+Teach and test at the right level, think about your audience.

+---

 4. Let learners formulate solutions before moving to work on new problems.
 Have them reflect on what they learned, and what they will do differently in the future (P2, P4, P7).